-Volunteers are critical to the success of the Southwest Autism Research & Resource Center (SARRC).
+Volunteers are critical to the success of the SARRC.
 We couldn't accomplish the important work we do in the community without our loyal volunteer force.
 Whether assisting at an event, helping to facilitate a special project, or working on administrative tasks, we rely on our volunteers to achieve SARRC's mission!

 Individuals on their own or groups of individuals from companies and community organizations are welcome to volunteer at SARRC.
 Please consider any of the following types of opportunities when considering how you or your company might best volunteer:

 - Special events

 If you would like to become a SARRC volunteer, contact Addie Mocca, Community Resource and Volunteer Coordinator at 602.218.8203 or firstname.lastname@example.org

 SARRC is always looking for teen mentors to volunteer in either our PEERS Program or CommunityWorks program.
 Teens gain leadership skills while gaining a better understanding of neurodiversity and of those who may be different from themselves.
 In addition to being a fun, meaningful way to get involved within the community, you will be a role model by modeling appropriate social behavior and help provide a supportive inclusive environment.
 As a teen mentor, the experience can be used in a resume, a college application or volunteer hours for school requirements.